Hazard Paint Removal

 TMI Coatings repaired damage due to corrosion on five existing tainter gates at Lake Fork Spillway for Sabine River Authority of Texas.

-TMI workmen remained tied off using OSHA approved full body safety harnesses at all times while working on the spillway below the tainter gates, as required by the contract.
+TMI workmen remained tied off using OSHA approved full body safety harnesses at all times while working on the spillway below the tainter gates.
 Safety netting was implemented below the work at each gate to prevent anything from falling through to the concrete surface of the spillway and into the river below.

 TMI removed and replaced the entire bottom of the gate structural steel including the existing shim plates, stiffeners, angles, braces and associated structural steel.
 TMI sandblasted, primed and finish coated the reconditioned tainter gates.
 After steel repairs and recoating, TMI installed all new seals.

 Case Study: TMI Coatings Recoats Penstocks at William's Fork Dam

 A large water utility in Colorado hired TMI Coatings, an SSPC-Q1/SSPC-Q2 contractor, to abrasive blast the interior and recoat two penstocks at the William’s Fork Dam.
 The two penstocks were 54″ diameter x 66′ long and 66″ diameter x 145′ long, including the spiral case.

 The interiors are confined spaces, so confined space monitoring precautions were performed by trained TMI employees.
 All work was completed safely.